webscopeio/screenshot/README.md

 ## Share your feedback

-If you encounter an issue or would like to suggest a new feature, please feel free to reach out using GitHub Repository at [usescreenshot.app/github](https://usescreenshot.app/github).
+If you encounter an issue or would like to suggest a new feature, please feel free to reach out using our GitHub Repository at [usescreenshot.app/github](https://usescreenshot.app/github).

 ## Contributing